anzilr/SubEditBot/README.md

 ```
 ## Web App Integration
 SubEditBot includes a web app for advanced text formatting and color picking.
 Access it via the Formatter button in the bot interface.
 Source [here](https://github.com/anzilr/TextFormatter)

+## WebPlayer
+SubEditBot includes a [WebPlayer](https://github.com/anzilr/WebPlayer) for previewing the edited subtitles with video.
+Access it via the Player button in the bot interface.

 ## Contributing
 We welcome contributions!
 If you have suggestions for improvements or find any bugs, please open an issue or submit a pull request.